Gleneagles Penang

 Photo: Vnonymous, CC BY-SA 4.0.

 Wat Buppharam, also known as the Buppharam Buddhist Temple, is a Theravada Buddhist temple within George Town in the Malaysian state of Penang.
 Situated at Jalan Perak, the temple is the home to a renowned statue of Buddha, the "Lifting Buddha".
-Buppharam Buddhist Temple is situated 440 metres west of Gleneagles Hospital Penang.
+Buppharam Buddhist Temple is situated 440 metres west of Gleneagles Penang.

 Ascott Gurney Penang